I have a lot of fun visiting new yoga studios in addition to enjoying the yoga class offered.

 I’ve seen all kinds of yoga student sign-in processes ranging from handwriting names to swipe cards.

-A yoga studio is different than a fitness center because most studios have drop-in options which means those students aren’t necessarily members.
-This is good to have, but in my view, it’s imperative a yoga studio strive to turn a drop-in student to a repeat and loyal student.
+A yoga studio is different than a fitness center because most studios have drop-in options which mean those students aren’t necessarily members.
+This is good to have, but in my view, it’s imperative a yoga studio strives to turn a drop-in student into a repeat and loyal student.

 I’m not really into criticizing yoga studio processes, but I can’t help but characterize yoga student sign-in processes in two camps:

 - High-tech sign-in procedures using swipe card technology.

 There are several factors to consider when choosing a yoga student sign-in procedure.
 They are as follows:

 - Is it easy and convenient for your students?